-What secrets and abilities does the human mind hide?
-Scientific studies and unbelievable facts on the human brain
+What secrets does the human brain hide?
+Latest discoveries in neuroscience & cognitive science and unbelievable facts about the human brain

 Good or bad experience gained by the father will be inherited by his children and even grandchildren.
 For example, if a man drowned, it is likely that his son will be afraid of water.
 And the son of his son too.
 If he died from fire, some members of the future generations of his family will be afraid of fire.
 Similarly, the subsequent generations may inherit even love to certain products and activities.

 In other words, the offspring can inherit experience acquired by previous generations.
 In fact, they inherit the memory of those or other events.
 Nonsense?
 Not at all.
 The fact that such a phenomenon exists was proven by biologists of the Yerkes National Primate Research Center at Emory University. (more…)

 Having spent countless hours in workshops and having studied more than 1,000 brain scans, scientists came to a conclusion that confirms the old common belief stating that male brain works in a different way than the female one.

 The map of the “neural circuit” of the average female brain contains a larger number of connections between the left and right hemispheres, contrasted with the male one, where the connection in regions between the back and the front of the brain is predominantly stronger. (more…)